Bolo de Bolacha Maria Cake

 Beat the whipping cream until stiff peaks form, add the teaspoon of sugar, mix gently, and place in the refrigerator.

 Place 6 to 8 cookies in a plastic bag and smash to coarse crumbs.
-Add the cinnamon and mix thoroughly.
+Add the cinnamon and brown sugar and mix thoroughly to form fine crumbs.

 Dip first layer of cookies one at a time into the coffee for about 4 seconds and begin arranging in a desired pattern.